 Over the last decade, a green wave has swept across the nation, legalizing cannabis in more than half of the United States.
 As it currently stands, 37 states have passed cannabis reform to varying degrees.
-Eighteen states have established adult-use cannabis programs, while nineteen states have medical-only cannabis programs.
+Twenty one states have established adult-use cannabis programs, while sixteen states have medical-only cannabis programs.

 To better understand cannabis legalization in the United States, it’s important to define what distinguishes adult-use programs from medical cannabis programs.
 It’s also worth knowing what cannabis decriminalization is and what it means when a state is “CBD-Only.”